Current internships with GTC

-Interns will work with Development staff to organize GTC’s Fall Harvest Celebration (pancake breakfast) and fall appeal which is the organization’s big end of year fundraising drive.
+Interns will work with Development staff to organize GTC’s Fall Harvest Celebration and fall and spring appeals which are the organization’s two major fundraising drives, as well as assisting with house parties and other development events.
 Responsibilities will include data entry and management, communications/visibility work, sponsorship solicitation, mailing coordination, and event management tasks.

 Community Engagement Intern